 All done?
 In 20–30 minutes tops, you should be ready for an indoor test drive to confirm there’s no pinching fur or awkward tilts.

 Even the bravest pups eye new contraptions with suspicion.
+If your dog is naturally skittish, you may need to apply techniques used to help dogs through fear periods.
 Ease them in, keep it fun, and celebrate every tail wag.

 - Cart on floor.
 Sniff party.
 Treat avalanche.